zhifez/biz-backend/README.md

-# BizInfluence
+# Biz-Backend

-An app for promoting your contents and sharing others' to earn rewards (TRVC).
+Releasing the backend code for an old project of mine from 2018.
+It's a advertising platform where user can create their own content, and then someone else can share it and earn cryptocurrency.